onap/dcaegen2/docs/sections/services/ves-hv/deployment.rst

     security.keys.trustStoreFile          ; String     ; Path to file with trusted certificates bundle used in HV-VES incoming connections security.keys.trustStorePasswordFile  ; String     ; Trust store password file used in HV-VES incoming connections

 All security entries are mandatory with `security.sslDisable` set to `false`.
 Otherwise only `security.sslDisable` needs to be specified.
-If `security.sslDisable` flag is missing, then it is  interpreted same as it would be set to `false`.
+If `security.sslDisable` flag is missing, then it is  interpreted as it was set to `false`.

 .. csv-table::
     :widths: auto